-Composts are natural fertilisers and source of nutrients for plants.
-They are bulky sources of organic matter which supply nutrients in small quantities but organic matter in large quantities.
-They are prepared by the decomposition of animal excreta and plant waste.
+Compost is natural fertiliser and a source of nutrients for plants.
+It is a bulky source of organic matter that supplies nutrients in small quantities and organic matter in large quantities.
+It is prepared via the decomposition of animal excreta and plant waste.

 Types of Compost

 - farmyard manure,

 - and vermicompost.

 A Comparison of the Different Types of Compost

 Storage problem, can acidify the soil